 - Communicate often.
 Make sure your sentences have verbs.
 Acknowledge your partner, and talk about the action that is required to rectify and make good.
 Remember 7 % of communication is verbal.
 Actions and non-verbal communication speak much louder.

-Some questions that will endear your partner:
+Here are some questions that will endear your partner:

 - How have you been coping with ……… ?
 (Shows interest)